-Read more about the key fiscal points of attention regarding matters such as tax averaging, gifting, alimony, Box 3 and the own-home, as applicable to your personal situation.
-Your advisor would be happy to discuss which pointers are of particular importance for you.
+In these Year-End Pointers you can read more about key points of attention regarding matters such as tax rates, gifting, Box 3 and the own-home, as applicable to your personal situation.
+Your advisor would be happy to discuss which tips are particularly important for you.

-Please note: the Dutch Senate has yet to approve a number of proposals.
+Please note: the House of Representatives and the Senate still need to approve a number of proposals.
 It is possible that certain measures will be implemented in a revised form, or not at all.